Three Customer Frustrations About Your Retail Store

 No one wants to feel worse from their experience in a brick-and-mortar retail store.

 Look, customers are currently looking for your products and services.
 They aren't all chronically unemployed.
 They haven't all snapped their wallets shut.
 They may go out for the bargain but are ready to buy.
-And while Apple has products good enough to sell themselves, most of us don't.
+While Apple has good enough products to sell themselves, many don't.
 That's why even the basics of merchandising and sales training are still valuable to move conversions.

 Are you ready to meet customers who want to buy with barriers, frustration, or survivor's guilt from your employees?
 Or are you looking right now at how to calm frustrations and romance the sale?

-'Cause if you aren't, I can guarantee you a competitor is....
+Because if you aren't, I can guarantee you a competitor is...